When learning to ride a motorcycle, we often get some common questions. We have taken the liberty of jotting a few of them down here:

 - First step is to do the Basic Rider Course; after successful completion of the course you will receive a certificate,

-- Take our certificate to Motor Registration Division, do the written test and vision test, and Motor Registration will issue you your 'Learners Permit for Motorcycle' (Class 6I),
+- Take our certificate to Motor Registration Division, do the written test and vision test (the certificate from our course gives you credit for the balance test), and Motor Registration will issue you your 'Learners Permit for Motorcycle' (Class 6I),

 - If you already have your Class 5 license (not 5I or 5II), you can attempt a road test after 30 days as a learner.
 This will give you your full Class 6,

 If you DO NOT have your Class 5 license, you can attempt a road test after 8 months as a learner, which will give you your Class 6II, after 12 months in Class 6II, you get your full class 6,

 For the 'Road Test' after the learner's permit period, the student will need their own motorcycle, or access to one.
 It can be a borrowed bike.
 We do not supply a bike for the road test.
 See below for the reasons.

 With your learner's permit, you can ride a motorcycle on the streets, however, there are some restrictions: